 …

-motorised conferencing system: A system primarily used for multimedia conferencing services that supports far end controlled system motion (move forward, backwards, left and right, raise and lower) and neck type operations (pan, tilt, rotate camera + display).
+3.1.x motorised conferencing system: A system primarily used for multimedia conferencing services that supports far end controlled system motion (move forward, backwards, left and right, raise and lower) ,neck type operations (pan, tilt, rotate camera + display) and aerial movement functions (pitch, roll, yaw).

-Framework description
+y Framework description

 This recommendation provides a framework for human operators to control a remote motorised conferencing system.
-The framework allows for control of 6 axis of motion and other supporting function.
+The framework allows for control of 9 axes of motion and other supporting functions.
 Each motion may be independently and simultaneously controlled.

 Each motion is controlled by either